sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 This is where a lot of the industry quietly breaks.

 The incentive to gather assets.
 The incentive to churn.
 The incentive to recommend what pays the most.
-The incentive to keep someone invested even when “less invested” is the right answer for their life.
+The incentive to keep someone invested even when "less invested" is the right answer for their life.

 We are not interested in building a machine that extracts value while sounding helpful.